At 12 years old, this Texas kid is headed to college - NewsBreak

 “After I am done with ACC I want to transfer to (University of Texas),” Deep said.
 “That has always been my dream.
 I have dreamed of going there from a young age.”

-While he is looking forward to classes at ACC, he said leaving middle school and skipping high school was not an easy decision.Scooter battery causes apartment fire
+While he is looking forward to classes at ACC, he said leaving middle school and skipping high school was not an easy decision.Tiger Woods says he’s planning to play the Masters

 “I was skeptical at first, I am going to be missing out on something,” Deep said.